-North Carolina's progress in implementing these screenings remains on pace with the timeline of rollouts in other states.
-Nationwide data from the national Newborn Screening Technical Assistance and Evaluation Program (NewSTEPs) denotes that the states which had already onboarded screening for Pompe and MPS-I required on average, 26 to 45 months to implement screening.
 NC DHHS is coordinating with colleagues in other states and using national resources like those available from the Association of Public Health Laboratories (APHL) to learn from those states who have already implemented screening.
-In addition, NC NBS is collaborating with RTI International on lessons learned from their recent pilot studies to more quickly developed educational materials and follow-up protocols to expedite screening.
+In addition, NC NBS is collaborating with RTI International on lessons learned from their ongoing MPS-II pilot study to more quickly develop educational materials and follow-up protocols to expedite screening.